-Innovate together.
-You achieve even more when you work together.
-This is why you can apply for a subsidy for a joint venture between at least two SMEs.
+Innovating together.
+Sometimes you achieve just that little bit more when you work together.
+That is why you can apply for a subsidy for a partnership of at least two SMEs.

-MIT R&D’s collaboration project consists of industrial research, experimental development, or a combination of these.
-Projects are carried out by partners for joint account and risk.
+An MIT-R&D collaboration project consists of industrial research, experimental development or a combination of these.
+The project is carried out by the partners at joint expense and risk.

-From 1 June to 9 September 2021, a subsidy can be applied for for R&D collaborative projects.
+From 1 June to 9 September 2021, a subsidy can be applied for R&D collaborative projects.

 What are the conditions?

-- In the MIT R&D cooperation project, costs and the contribution per SME is evenly distributed
+- In the MIT R&D collaboration project, the costs and input per SME is fairly divided.

-- Only the costs incurred by SMEs are eligible
+- Only the costs incurred by the SME entrepreneurs are eligible.

-In the food processing industry, it is becoming increasingly important to provide insight into the origin and processing steps of a product.
-This is why ICT company X wants to develop a system together with a wholesaler in agricultural products that provides insight into the total flow of a product.
-The IT company and the wholesaler jointly develop a platform that provides insight into this process on the basis of external data (such as sensors).
-Thanks to this platform, it is possible to further optimize processes with the help of big data.
+In the food processing industry it is increasingly important to provide insight into the origin and processing steps of a product.
+That is why ICT company X, together with a wholesaler of agricultural products, wants to develop a system that offers insight into the total flow of a product.
+The ICT company and the wholesaler are jointly developing a platform that offers insight into this process based on external data (such as sensors).
+This platform makes it possible to further optimize processes with the help of big data analysis.

 MIT feasibility study